hilary3211/Reach-project/Workshop.md

 ## Problem analysis
 Before writing a program you have understand the problem you trying to solve or the application you are trying to build or the logic you are trying to implement.
 The next step of this analysis is to ask and answer certain questions about the project, this will help you understand the project you are trying to build.
-Below are the questions i asked my about this project and thier respective answers.
+Below are the questions i asked myself about this project and thier respective answers.

 ```
 What is the logic we are trying to implement in the project